The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Discussion and future work

+Although we compare our architecture to a state-of-the-art sleep spindle detector (SpindleNet), we did not have access to their weights and thus we could not compare their original model with ours directly on the MODA dataset.
+Instead, we retrained their architecture from scratch on MODA, using our own pipeline.
+Contrary to the observations of Kulkarni~\etal~\cite{kulkarni2019deep}, we were able remove the envelope and power inputs without harming the performance of our models.

-We have introduced PMBO to derive Pareto-optimal architectures in a parallel fashion.
-Although the algorithm produces high-performance lightweight architectures, we note that the predictions of the meta-learner are often near-constant in well-performing areas of the search space, suggesting that the meta-model could not further predict the software cost.
+Concerning PMBO, the algorithm produces high-performance lightweight architectures, but we note that the predictions of the meta-learner are often near-constant in well-performing areas of the search space, suggesting that the meta-model could not further predict the software cost.
+In other words, we were unable to differentiate between the best-performing configurations of the neural network.
 We surmise that this is due to the large variance in model performance from one training session to another.
-This might be alleviated by training the same model several times, but we forbade this in our implementation to speed up the search.
+This might be further improved by additional training.
+In future work, techniques such as Integrated Gradients~\cite{sundararajan2017axiomatic} could be used to better understand the search space, and potentially fine-tune the ANN.